CLCStriders/striders/_posts/2018-06-11-early-june-on-track-and-road.md

 **Fairford 10k
 ** **Sunday 3 June**

 On a blisteringly hot Sunday morning, 10 Striders made the trip over to Fairford to run in the popular 10k there.
-On the day, **Helen Knight **continued her fine form – first home for the club in a time of 42:45.9 as the 2<sup>nd </sup>lady V35.
+On the day, **Helen Knight **continued her fine form – first home for the club in a time of 42:45.9 as the 2nd lady V35.

 <img src="/images/2018/06/34214921_2117897361762505_7880078546394152960_n.jpg" alt="34214921_2117897361762505_7880078546394152960_n"/>](/images/2018/06/34214921_2117897361762505_7880078546394152960_n.jpg)